mr-mckenzie/AeroSure/README.md

 This app is purely an exercise in programming and **should not** be used for predicting any real-life flight delays or cancellations.

-We cannot guarantee the accuracy of any predictions made by AeroSure - please **do not** make any decisions based on an AeroSure fligt prediction.
+We cannot guarantee the accuracy of any predictions made by AeroSure - please **do not** make any decisions based on an AeroSure flight prediction.

 <!-- ## Set-Up